SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Highly contagious pax with infectious diseases.

 In this article, we will discuss common strategies for controlling and documenting risk associated with operational hazards.
-These strategies should be well understood by not only the safety managers but also by members of the safety committees at your organizations.
+These strategies should be well understood by not only the safety managers but also by members of the safety committees at your organization.

 Before we discuss risk controls, we need to ensure we are speaking the same language.
 There are often conflicting definitions between hazards and risks among laypersons.
 For us to proceed, let's take a brief moment and define hazards and risks as they apply in aviation SMS discussions.